 Miller Center National Fellowship About the Fellowship Program The Miller Center Fellowship program funds scholars completing dissertations that employ history to shed light on American politics and public policy, foreign relations and the impact of global affairs on the United States, media and politics, and the role of the presidency in shaping American political development.
 In academic year 2015-2016 the program will fund up to ten fellowships to support one year of dissertation research and writing.
 Each fellow, with the exception of the Charles W. McCurdy Legal History Fellow, will receive a stipend of $22,000.
 (The McCurdy Fellow will receive a stipend of $32,000).
 Along with the fellowship grant, the Miller Center assists the fellow in choosing a senior scholar from their field to serve as fellowship "mentor."
 This mentor will suggest relevant literature to frame the project, read the fellow's work, and give general advice on research.
 Fellows are also trained in bringing their scholarship to bear on public debates and formally present their scholarly work.
 Fellows attend the annual spring fellowship conference at the Miller Center which brings the fellows, their mentors, and the Miller Center and U.Va. community together to critique the fellows' dissertation work.
 Since 2000, the Miller Center National Fellowship program has helped launch the careers of more than 134 scholars.
 Eighty former fellows now teach at major universities, with seventy of them holding tenure or tenure-track positions.
 Fellows have published 50 books with major presses, and they regularly place op-eds related to their research in the New York Times, Wall Street Journal, Washington Post, and other media.
-Designated Fellowships The Miller Center is pleased to offer three designated fellowships for the 2015-2016 academic year: the Charles W. McCurdy Fellowship in Legal History, the Miller Center/Hagley Library Fellowship in Business and and Politics, and the Ambrose Monell Foundation Funded Fellowship in Technology and Democracy.
+Designated Fellowships The Miller Center is pleased to offer three designated fellowships for the 2015-2016 academic year: the Charles W. McCurdy Fellowship in Legal History, the Miller Center/Hagley Library Fellowship in Business and Politics, and the Ambrose Monell Foundation Funded Fellowship in Technology and Democracy.
 Click here to read more or here to support the Fellowships with a contribution.
-Apply for a Fellowship The Fellowship application is currently closed.
-It will open in early November, with an application deadline of February 2nd, 2015.
-Click here for more information about application requirements.
+Apply for a Fellowship The Fellowship application is now open.
+It will remain open until February 2nd, 2015.
+Click here for more information about application requirements or to fill out an application.
 Fellowship Updates Click here for program news and fellow updates.
 Meet the Miller Center Fellows We are excited to announce the 2014-15 Miller Center Fellows!
 Click here to read more.
 Our Fellows Search for Fellow Participants by Category American Political Development Foreign Policy Mentors Search for Fellows by Academic Year Browse all years | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2014 | 2015 | Current Fellows | Annual Spring Conference Past Fellowship Conferences 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004 If you have questions about the Miller Center National Fellowship, please contact firstname.lastname@example.org.